cran-task-views/Cluster/Cluster.md

         `hddc` to fit Gaussian mixture model to high-dimensional data where it is assumed that the data lives in a lower dimension than the original space.
-    -   Package `r pkg("teigen")` allows to fit multivariate t-distribution mixture models (with eigen-decomposed covariance structure) from a clustering or classification point of view.
     -   Package `r pkg("mclust", priority = "core")` fits
         mixtures of Gaussians using the EM algorithm.
 It allows fine control of volume and shape of covariance matrices and